AlexIoannides/kubernetes-mlops/README.md

 ## Installing Ksonnet

-Both Seldon and KubeFlow use [Ksonnet](https://ksonnet.io) - a templating system for configuring Kubernetes to deploy ML applications.
+Seldon uses [Ksonnet](https://ksonnet.io) - a templating system for configuring Kubernetes to deploy ML applications.
+Although we haven't made use of it in the above examples, the standard way of defining, creating pods and services on Kubernetes is by posting YAML files to the Kubernetes API.
+These can grow quite large and be hard to manage, especially when it comes to composing deployments.
+This is where Ksonnet comes in - by allowing you to define Kubernetes application components using templated JSON configuration files, instead of YAML.
 The easiest way to install Ksonnet (on Mac OS X) is to use Homebrew again,

 ```bash
 brew install ksonnet/tap/ks